Darcie Dennigan: Works

 Many of the poems play with language, with malapropisms such as "porridge" for "marriage" and "weary me" for "marry me", and the penultimate poem ("The Error of My Maze") even directly discussing what it terms the "social-spatial forensics of the M-W swap" (e.g. "wine"/"mine" and indeed "Maze" for "Ways" in the poem's title).

-The cover art for Madame X is by Dennigan's husband, artist Carl Dimitri.
+The cover art for Madame X is by Dennigan's former husband, artist Carl Dimitri.

 Dennigan's other poetry collections are Palace of Subatomic Bliss, and The Parking Lot and other feral scenarios.

 She is also the author of the novel Slater Orchard: En Etymology and the plays Dolores Goes to Poetry City, The Pleiades, RESCUE!
-Or, The Fish, as well as Happy End, an adaptation of Mónica de la Torre’s The Happy End / All Welcome.
+Or, The Fish, as well as Happy End, an adaptation of Mónica de la Torre's The Happy End / All Welcome.

 Dennigan's review of Dean Young's The Art of Recklessness entitled "A Review?" is, according to Stephen M. Morrow, not in fact a review at all, but an enactment of the very ideas that Young puts forward in his book.

-After a string of welcomes for various readers, including the "two lit-crit geeks up late at night who found this by googling John Barth", Dennigan recounts an anecdote about Gertrude Stein, explains her own teaching style, riffs on a quotation from Donald Barthelme, and says of the book that "Rather than studying it, you’d do better to tear out its pages, eat them, and let Dean Young’s excited ink stimulate your spleen into writing poems…".
+After a string of welcomes for various readers, including the "two lit-crit geeks up late at night who found this by googling John Barth", Dennigan recounts an anecdote about Gertrude Stein, explains her own teaching style, riffs on a quotation from Donald Barthelme, and says of the book that "Rather than studying it, you’d do better to tear out its pages, eat them, and let Dean Young’s excited ink stimulate your spleen into writing poems...".